 Skilled negotiation and mediation services yield positive results

-The experienced and reliable Miami divorce attorneys at Rafool, LLC can help if you’ve decided to dissolve your marriage and want the process to be as painless as possible.
+The experienced and reliable Miami divorce attorneys at Rafool, PLLC can help if you’ve decided to dissolve your marriage and want the process to be as painless as possible.
 Divorcing your spouse is distressing enough; going through a drawn-out, adversarial process where you litigate every fine point can be truly overwhelming.
 Fortunately, Florida allows you to dissolve your marriage quickly and efficiently if you and your spouse can agree on how to settle your major issues.
 We are adept at reaching fair marital settlements that avoid court hearings.
 Under the best of circumstances, you could get a final divorce decree within 30 days of filing.
 Plus, a negotiated marital settlement is a plan you both support, so there’s less chance you’ll wind up back in court arguing over the same issues.

 Advantages of reaching a marital settlement in Florida

 A court in Florida cannot issue a divorce decree until the major issues of your divorce are settled, either by agreement or through a trial.
 These issues include:

 A marital settlement allows you to present an agreement to the court that you and your spouse have signed.
 If the settlement meets with court approval, it becomes the basis of your divorce decree.
 In other words, you have written your own divorce order.
 The advantages of reaching a settlement are many.
 It allows you to: